WWTO-TV

-WWTO-TV, virtual channel 35 (UHF digital channel 32), is a Trinity Broadcasting Network (TBN) owned-and-operated television station serving Chicago, Illinois, United States, that is licensed to Naperville.
-It is sister to Plano-licensed TBN Inspire owned-and-operated station WLPD-CD (channel 30).
-The two stations share studios on Vision Court in Aurora and transmitter facilities in Glen Ellyn, near the campus of the College of DuPage.
+WWTO-TV (channel 35) is a religious television station licensed to Naperville, Illinois, United States, serving as the Chicago area outlet for the Trinity Broadcasting Network (TBN).
+It is sister to Plano-licensed TBN Inspire station WLPD-CD (channel 30).
+Through a channel sharing agreement, the two stations transmit using WLPD-CD's spectrum from an antenna atop the John Hancock Center.

+Although WWTO-TV is licensed as a full-power station, it shares spectrum with WLPD-CD, whose low-power signal only covers the immediate Chicago area.
+Therefore, WWTO-TV relies on cable carriage to reach the entire market.

 History

-The first station to broadcast on UHF channel 35 licensed to LaSalle went on the air on November 7, 1957 as WEEQ, a satellite station of WEEK-TV in Peoria.
+The first station to broadcast on UHF channel 35 licensed to LaSalle went on the air on November 7, 1957, as WEEQ, a satellite station of WEEK-TV in Peoria.
 WEEK and WEEQ were acquired by a company related to Kerr-McGee, but sold off after Senator Robert S. Kerr's death.
 The sale, approved by the Federal Communications Commission on July 13, 1966, was for $3,088,650 ($ adjusted for inflation) and transferred the stations to Mid-America Television Co., owned by Kansas City Southern Industries.
 The station still appeared in the 1973 Broadcasting Yearbook but not the 1974 edition.

 Late 1980s

-WWTO-TV began broadcasting operations in early December 1986 in Ottawa, It and was licensed to All American Broadcasting Company which was owed and operated by Nicky Cruz and Sonny Arguinzoni.The first Chief Engineer of the TV station was Glen Dingley who also acted as the Station Manager in the first few years of operation.
-He was responsible for building out the station and placing it on the air.
-Mr. Dingley then left the station in 1990 to return to his hometown of Houston, Texas.
+WWTO-TV began broadcasting operations in early December 1986 and was originally licensed to All American TV (not to be confused with an unrelated television syndication company of a similar name), owned by evangelists Nicky Cruz and Sonny Arguinzoni.
+The station's first chief engineer and general manager was Glen Dingley, who would oversee the building of its studios and transmitter before returning to Houston in 1990.

-Until November 13, 2017, WWTO-TV maintained transmitter facilities located in Deer Park Township, LaSalle County (near Starved Rock State Park) and had studios on East Stevenson Road in Ottawa.
-Though nominally within the Chicago television market, LaSalle is geographically at the far edges of several television markets.
+Until November 13, 2017, WWTO-TV's transmitter was located in Deer Park Township, LaSalle County (near Starved Rock State Park) and maintained studios on East Stevenson Road in Ottawa.
+From Deer Park, the station also served the Peoria and Rockford markets over-the-air.